Inklingo

 adjectiveB1general

-Use 'generoso' when referring to a 'substantial' portion or amount of something, especially food or a gift, implying it's more than expected or a good size.
+Use 'generoso' when referring to a generous portion or amount of something, often implying a positive or abundant quality.

 A high quality storybook illustration of a small bowl piled high with an excessively large, overflowing portion of colorful scoops of ice cream.